TD Ameritrade Essential Portfolios Review 2019

 The TD Ameritrade Selective Portfolios are suitable for investors with more complicated financial situations and those investors seeking in depth personal financial planning.

 Tax loss Harvesting.
-Essential portfolios ETF – based robo-advisor platforms offers tax-loss harvesting on all account sizes, as well as automatic rebalancing and virtually unlimited customer contact.
-Some Selective ETF portfolios also offer tax loss harvesting.
+Essential portfolios ETF-based robo-advisor platforms offers tax-loss harvesting on all account sizes.
+Some Selective ETF portfolios in taxable-accounts also offer tax loss harvesting.

 Account Types.
 The account options are vast including taxable accounts, the full range of IRAs, trusts, custodial accounts and several business IRAs.

-ETFs used.
+TD Ameritrade robo-advisor investments.
 Unfortunately, TD Ameritrade doesn’t disclose the specific ETFs that are held in each asset class.
-But they do indicate that they do not include proprietary ETFs (those offered by TD Ameritrade).
-The funds included are either from Vanguard or BlackRocks’s iShares.
+But they do indicate that they don’t include proprietary ETFs (those offered by TD Ameritrade).
+The funds included are either from Vanguard or BlackRocks’s iShares, yet are subject to change.
 They are selected based on recommendations from Morningstar, and have a rock bottom weighted average expense ratio of between 0.06% and 0.08%.

-TD Ameritrade Essential Portfolios Mobile App.
-The mobile app is available with iOS and Android apps.
+TD Ameritrade Essentials Portfolios Mobile App.
+The mobile app, called the TD Ameritrade Personal Portfolios App is available with iOS and Android apps.

 TD Ameritrade Essential Portfolios Asset Allocations